Stone City, Iowa: 1950–present

 Thanks to the vision of George Nissen (the developer of the modern trampoline) the original three-story Stone Barn, the Quarry Office, Water Tower and Ice House were preserved although they have been converted into private homes.
 The preservation of these structures, along with St. Joseph’s Catholic Church, Schoolhouse, General Store, Dearborn Residence, Blacksmith Shop and several other private homes has helped revitalize the town with new families without losing the charm of old Stone City.
 Many of the remaining buildings have been listed on the National Register of Historic Places.

 In 1952 the quarries underwent an economic revival under a new owner.
 The Stone City quarries have continued to grow and have become one of the largest quarries in the Midwest.
 The "Stone City quarries" now ship stone all over the United States.
 The stone from the banks of the Wapsipinicon River can be seen in both old and new construction, not just in Iowa, but across the United States.
 One of the most recent uses of this limestone can be seen in the new Disney Concert Hall in Los Angeles.

 Geography

 Stone City is located at 42.105427°N 91.350196°W (42.105427, -91.350196).

 According to the United States Census Bureau, the community has a total area of 1.79 sqmi.

 Demographics

+2020 census

+As of the census of 2020, there were 186 people, 92 households, and 71 families residing in the community.
+The population density was 105.8 inhabitants per square mile (40.8/km2).
+There were 95 housing units at an average density of 54.0 per square mile (20.9/km2).
+The racial makeup of the community was 97.8% White, 0.0% Black or African American, 0.0% Native American, 0.0% Asian, 0.0% Pacific Islander, 0.0% from other races and 2.2% from two or more races.
+Hispanic or Latino persons of any race comprised 1.6% of the population.

+Of the 92 households, 13.0% of which had children under the age of 18 living with them, 70.7% were married couples living together, 6.5% were cohabitating couples, 16.3% had a female householder with no spouse or partner present and 6.5% had a male householder with no spouse or partner present.
+22.8% of all households were non-families.
+18.5% of all households were made up of individuals, 10.9% had someone living alone who was 65 years old or older.

+The median age in the community was 55.5 years.
+11.3% of the residents were under the age of 20; 3.8% were between the ages of 20 and 24; 12.4% were from 25 and 44; 53.2% were from 45 and 64; and 19.4% were 65 years of age or older.
+The gender makeup of the community was 64.5% male and 35.5% female.